rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DT: I think what we want to do is get a new consensus and the presentation should be "what is the ?? we should get to." ...

-YK/BT: We should move this to stage 1
+YK/BT: We should move this to stage 1.

-MPT: Officially this is being moved to stage 1 because browser implementers wont like this as much as they thought they would
+MPT: Officially this is being moved to stage 1 because browser implementers wont like this as much as they thought they would.

 people: No...

-AWB: No, Daniel will write up a status report to make this more clear
+AWB: No, Daniel will write up a status report to make this more clear.

 DE: I'll write up a status report and we'll talk about it next meeting.